doroshl/martini_protein_LLPT/README.md

 - Gromacs 2019.6 for CG and AA-MD
 - Gromacs 2018.8 (should be any before 2022) for backmapping with modified initram/backwards from T.A.
 Wassenaar
 - martinize2 (and dssp) for coarse-graining, Python 2 for backmapping
-- ECD (essential collective dynamics code) is available for personal use upon request (ms1@ualberta.ca);
+- ECD (essential collective dynamics code) is available for personal academic use upon request (ms1@ualberta.ca);
  + MD analysis

 Modified Martini_3.0.b.3.2 FF are in the directory Input/martini_3.0.b.3.2: martini_v3.0.b.3.2_pp092_pw103_ions1029.itp and martini_v3.0.b.3.2_pp092_pw103.itp